Latest Prices and Links

 Anyway, this product is highly recommended!

-Macphun Tonality Review
+Skylum Tonality Review

-I am enjoying playing with Macphun Tonality.
+I am enjoying playing with Skylum Tonality.
 It’s very similar to Nik Silver Efex Pro in its results, I must say.
 I’m not really a mega B&W kind of guy to be honest… but I do dabble!
 I do think the controls are easier than Nik and it is definitely faster.
 I’m still piecing together my thoughts on it, but here are a few screenshots of me using it to give you an idea of the interface and the results.

 I think perhaps the most outstanding thing here is not only the speed, but it’s the presets.
 They are very nicely organized.
 Everything from Street to Dramatic to Vintage.
 The thumbnail previews are nice and big… and it’s a very fast way to get many different quick looks at your photos.